 Demand for advanced conversational AI solutions has increased rapidly over the past 18 months as the impact of the pandemic forced businesses to urgently seek digital solutions that would tackle the sudden challenge they faced in interacting with customers and employees in virtual rather than physical worlds.
-Voice assistants and text or messaging interfaces backed by AI have opened up new opportunities for more automated digital engagement models that came into their own during the pandemic.
+Voice assistants and text or messaging interfaces, backed by AI, have opened up new opportunities for more automated digital engagement models that came into their own during the pandemic.

 Virtual assistants powered by AI and natural language understanding NLU that could be built and launched in a matter of days and weeks became highly attractive business propositions as companies struggled to manage remote working models without impacting the customer experience.

 As conversational AI technology and maturity levels have advanced, more strategic approaches to growing and managing these solutions are needed.
 Growth and sophistication have also revealed some challenges that hadn’t surfaced with simpler chatbot solutions and the approaches to building and managing them.

-An enterprise conversational AI platform offers many of the components that help business users get their solutions to market faster and more affordably but that is also suited to the rigors of enterprise IT requirements while still offering low-code bot-building capabilities to business users.
-The technology stack that these platforms support is much more typical of what enterprise architects look for to ensure good governance, control, and flexibility and is in line with how they make technology investments.
-However, this enterprise approach is often less suited to a small business that just wants to deploy a single digital assistant with few integrations or plans for extra use cases or capabilities.
+A conversational AI platform offers many of the components that help business users get their solutions to market faster and more affordably but that is also suited to the rigors of enterprise IT requirements around security, analytics, and integrations.
+The technology stack that these platforms support is much more typical of what enterprise architects look for to ensure good governance, management control, and flexibility and is in line with how they make technology investments.

 Key Elements of an Enterprise Conversational AI Platform